Why ‘Invest in Yourself’ Advice Sucks… Even Though They’re Right Ugh

 Let’s play a game.
-Anytime you see someone asking the understandably common question of ‘What should I invest in?’ online – in Facebook, Twitter, any social media really – try and see if you can find that one fella who reply back ‘you should invest in yourself first’.
+Anytime you see someone asking the understandably common question of ‘What/Where should I invest in?’ online – in Facebook, Twitter, any social media really – try and see if you can find that one fella who reply ‘you should invest in yourself first’.

 Which is, you know, not wrong.
-But it *is* condescending and out of place.
+But it *is* condescending and useless advice if told without additional, helpful details.
 I said what I said.

-(Btw – the answer to that question is in this article.
-Most people start their investment journey with one of these five types of investments)
+(Btw – the actual answer to what/where to invest your money is in this article.
+Most people can start their investment journey this way and personalise it as they go along)

 But fine.
-Like I said, those fellas – and its almost always fellas – are not wrong (again, I said what I said).
+Like I said, those fellas are not wrong.
 It *is* important to invest in yourself first, I agree.

 How does ‘invest in yourself’ look like in practice though?
 In this article I’d like to share how I’ve been interpreting that statement.
 The steps are loosely chronological.